bgruening/galaxy-rna-workbench/README.md

 To use the Galaxy RNA workbench, you will need [Docker](https://www.docker.com/products/overview#h_installation).

-Windows and OS-X users are encouraged to use [Kitematic](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_osx.md), a graphical User-Interface for managing Docker containers.
+Non-Linux users are encouraged to use [Kitematic](https://kitematic.com) for [OSX](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_osx.md) or [Windows](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_win.md), a graphical User-Interface for managing Docker containers.

 For Linux users and people familiar with the command line can follow the instruction on installing Docker from [Docker website](https://docs.docker.com/installation).